 Unstuffed: Decluttering Your Home, Mind, and Soul

-Unstuffed is so much more than a decluttering book.
+Unstuffed by Ruth Soukup is so much more than a decluttering book.
 Along with a step-by-step guide to declutter every area of your home (including a meal plan to help you declutter over a weekend), the book even includes advice on how to maintain (or declutter) your friendships.

 Unstuffed has practical advice for even the most overwhelmed person to piece together a calmer life.
 I loved the sections on reducing information clutter.